saulocantanhede/tfgreek2/docs/features/translit.md

 ## Feature description

-Transliteration of the Greek word surface text into latin characters.
+The `translit` feature provides a transliteration of Greek word surface text into Latin characters.
+This feature is useful for users who prefer or require Latin script for writing queries or studying the text.
 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.

 ## Feature values

-The following tables only show the first fifh entries with the highest frequency.
+The following tables show the top five entries with the highest frequency for different node types.

 For [`word`](featuresbynodetype.md#word-nodes) nodes (used in [`syntax-view`](../syntax-view.md#start) and  [`wg-view`](../wg-view.md#start)):